Construction work on the National Museum started in April 2013 and a decision has been made on the location of the Estonian Academy of Arts.

-Author: Mikko Lagerspetz, Margaret Tali
+Author: Mikko Lagerspetz in cooperation with Margaret Tali

 During the 20th century, Estonia experienced several crises and arrived at several junctures in its development.
 These included the creation of an independent state in 1918, two occupations during the Second World War and the destruction of social structures by the Soviet regime.
 The forty-six year period of Soviet rule lasted from 1945 until independence in 1991.
 An important milestone in the history of Estonia was the entry to the European Union on 1 May 2004 and most recently the entry to the Euro zone in January 2011.